 What is the Main Difference Between Local SEO vs National SEO?

 At a high level, “traditional” SEO (also called national SEO or On Page SEO or onsite SEO) is geared towards improving the search visibility of your website on a national scale.
-Local SEO, on the other hand, is all about increasing search visibility in a local market and primarily relies on platforms and listings other than your website.
+Local SEO work, on the other hand, is all about increasing search visibility in a local market and primarily relies on platforms and listings other than your website.

 With Local, it’s important to have NAP consistency and a reputation management approach in place.
 With national SEO, it’s all about creating valuable content (and optimizing it) and increasing domain authority.
 But before we get to those concepts, let’s make sure we all understand where national SEO results and Local SEO results show up on the SERP.